vishnu-matta-nyu/CSCareerPredictionModel/README.md

     print("Model training and evaluation completed.")
 ```

-This method uses a Random Forest Classifier with Leave-One-Out Cross-Validation for model training and evaluation.
+This function uses a Random Forest Classifier with Leave-One-Out Cross-Validation for model training and evaluation.

 ### Model Evaluation